 Continuing the red theme, I added dried goji berries and cranberries to this granola mix.
 They share beetroot's health giving properties and provide just the right amount of sharp sweetness.

 And doesn't it make for a pretty breakfast?
 Served with coconut yoghurt and fresh tamarillos, this is a gorgeous breakfast that will please you on every level.

-- 2 tbsp brown rice syrup, (or substitute maple syrup)
+- 2 tablespoon brown rice syrup (or substitute maple syrup)

 - Preheat oven to 180C/350F fanbake.

 - Mix rolled oats, buckwheat, sunflower seeds and slivered almonds together in a large baking tray.